Support participants on a shoot day

 You must be able to:

-1. carry out work safely in line with relevant health and safety requirements
+1. carry out the activity safely in line with the relevant health and safety requirements

 2. gain an understanding of the participants’ level of experience

-3. ensure that participants understand the basic requirements of the shoot day
+3. confirm that participants understand the basic requirements of the shoot day

 4. support the participants to prepare for the planned shoot day activities